rieckpil/progmot/content/post/writing-a-book-remotely.md

 Excalidraw for some nice-looking diagrams

 TODO: Add Excalidraw example picture

-Pull request via GitHub.

-We had the following _branching strategy_ for the eBook:
-- `main` -> generate eBook releases on Leanpub
-- `preview` -> generate previews on Leanpub
-- `personal-feature-branch`

-Every co-author would work on their own branch and write their chapters.
-Once completed, we created a pull request to merge into the `preview`.
-This triggered our review process where all other co-authors reviewed proposed writings one after the other.

-After the review is completed, we integrated the change into the `preview` branch to collect multiple chapters for the next release.
-Once every two month we then created the next work in progress release by merging the changes to the `main` branch.

-TODO: Insert excalidraw

-## Getting the First Readers aka.
-Getting Early Feedback

-Once we had a working sample application running on AWS and were confident that the topic we're about to write adds value, we started writing the book.
-We first sketched out a table of contents and started working on the different chapters in parallel.

-Everybody was working on a dedicated chapter so there wasn't any conflict or waiting.
-Writing the new chapter consisted both of doing some resarch, adjusting the sample application and writing the manuscript.

-As were incrementally releasing new version of th eBook, we tried to work on the modules and chapters in sequence.
-It should be more or less and append-only of chapters and no inline adding of chapters so that the readers that get a copy early, can continue reading the book were they left if there's a new version available.

-I've used this same iterative approach with an [early bird audience for my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/) and we saw the same benefits for this book.

 As this project was or all three of us a side-project and nothing we do full time, we all agreed that working with a formal publisher is no option for us.
 Working towards given deadlines and having to deliver a final piece on a fixed date was something we clearly wanted to avoid.